jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 belong to one of the doors of the hall, but, alas! either the locks were too large or the key was too small, but at any rate it would not open any of them.
-However, on the sec- ond time round, she came upon a low cur- tain she had not noticed before and behind it was a little door about fifteen inches high;
+However, on the second time round, she came upon a low curtain she had not noticed before and behind it was a little door about fifteen inches high;
 she tried the little golden key in the lock and to her great delight it fitted!
-Alice opened the door and found that it led into a small passage, not much larger than a rat-hole; she knelt down and looked along the passage into the loveli- est garden you ever saw.
+Alice opened the door and found that it led into a small passage, not much larger than a rat-hole; she knelt down and looked along the passage into the loveliest garden you ever saw.
 How she longed to get out of that dark hall, and wan- der about among those beds of bright flowers and those cool fountains, but she could not even get her head through the doorway; ‘and even if my head would go through,’ thought poor Alice, ‘it would be of very little use without my shoulders.